 Joseph R. Miner was born on Feb.
 1, 1868 in Brownsville, Licking County, OH, the son of James S. and Angeline C. (Hamilton) Minor.

 On Aug.
-29, 1895, at age 27, Joseph married 23-year-old Emma Frances Gordon (1872-1947).
+29, 1895, at age 27, Joseph married 23-year-old Emma Frances Gordon (1872-1947), also spelled "Jordan."
 She was a native of Thornville, Fairfield County, OH, and the daughter of George and Olive Gordon.
-The ceremony took place in Licking County, and their marriage license, seen at right, is still on file in the county courthouse in Newark.
+The ceremony took place in Licking County, and their marriage license is still on file in the county courthouse in Newark.

-The Minors had four children – Ethel Ramsey, George Raymond Minor, Olive Ozier and James R. Minor.
+The Minors produced four children – Ethel Ramsey, James R. Minor, George Raymond Minor and Julianne Olive Evans Ogier.

 Tragedy struck the family in the summer of 1915.
 Son James, age 18, who was employed as a time-keeper, drowned while swimming in Buckeye Lake.
 His remains were laid to rest at Cedar Hill Cemetery.